 RNDr.
 Martin Volf, Ph.D.

 Job Position: Head of Laboratory - Laboratory of Evolutionary Ecology

 I specialize on insect-plant relationships, evolution of plant defensive traits, and chemical ecology.
-Mainly, I am interested in roles that insect-plant coevolution plays in promoting the astonishing chemical diversity in plants.
+Mainly, I am interested in the roles that insect-plant coevolution plays in promoting the astonishing chemical diversity in plants.

-I am particularly interested in evolutionary trends in Ficus and Salix defences.
-Both Ficus and Salix are key plant genera supporting high diversity of insects in tropical forests and temperate wetlands.
-Understanding evolution of their specialized metabolites is thus crucial for understanding not only the evolution of plant chemical diversity but also for understanding the factors driving diversity and specialization of insect herbivores.
+I am particularly interested in the evolutionary trends in Ficus and Salix chemical defences.
+Both Ficus and Salix are key plant genera supporting high diversity of insects.
+Understanding the evolution of their specialized metabolites is thus crucial for understanding not only the evolution of plant chemical diversity but also for understanding the factors driving diversity and specialization of insect herbivores.

 2012 – 2016: Ph.D. in Entomology, University of South Bohemia.
 Honours (cum laude).
 Supervisor: prof. Vojtěch Novotný, Title: Specificity of insect-plant associations and their role in the formation of plant defences and speciation

 Date of defence: 12.10.
 2016